The Dumbing-Down of America

 I laughed so hard I almost passed a lumpy fart.
 Then I got angry.
 I got angry that any political party in the US is stupid enough to quote this particular Anonymous patriot in support of their position.

-You see, unlike that political party’s followers, I am very familiar with this Anonymous Patriot and I immediately recognized the quote.
-Few people would catch it, it is very obscure, but I had occasion to study this Anonymous Patriot’s speeches, essays and political tactics.
+You see, unlike that political party’s followers, I am educated and very familiar with this Anonymous Patriot.
+I immediately recognized the quote.
+Few people would catch it, it is very obscure, but I had occasion to study this Anonymous Patriot’s speeches, essays, and political tactics.

 I even read his book in the original language.
 He had some other intriguing things to say about truth and justice but we will get to them later.
-In this time of instantaneous information transfer and political organizations fielding fake news sites there is little effort made to verify things.
+In this time of instantaneous information transfer and political organizations fielding facsimile news sites, there is little effort made to verify things.

-With political propaganda outlets like: Addictinginfo, TPNN, breitbart, Berniesanders and allenwestrepublic conjuring up facts as needed; legitimate news agencies are forced to risk not vetting facts or not be timely enough to maintain relevance.
+With political propaganda outlets like Addictinginfo, TPNN, Breitbart, Fox, Berniesanders or anything-Trump, conjuring up facts as needed; legitimate news agencies are forced to risk not vetting facts or not be timely enough to maintain relevance.
 This results in a daily information barrage of which only a small percentage might be accurate, yet is blindly accepted as true.

 Misquotes and false quotes are used to lead the audience to a conclusion and are rarely of any real importance.
 When they are debunked the conclusion has already been made and the debunking only refutes the original quote while the audience is content to accept the intended conclusion.